 Standing close to the food may result in mindless nibbling.
 Carefully select items you truly want to try, and then move away.

 For starters, alcoholic drinks are full of empty calories.
 It’s better to eat your calories than drink them.
-And remember, in addition to adding calories, alcohol can actually dehydrate you.
-You should also be aware that alcohol can affect you differently after bariatric surgery.
+And remember, in addition to adding calories, alcohol actually can dehydrate you.
+You also should be aware that alcohol can affect you differently after bariatric surgery.
 You may feel the effects much sooner with less alcohol.
 You’re also more likely to overindulge at the buffet table after a couple drinks

 It’s important to stay hydrated and plan ahead.
 This ensures you can avoid drinking within 30 minutes of eating and still get in 64 ounces a day.

 That way, you can be certain there is a healthy option at the gathering

 Give your favorite recipes a healthy makeover or look for alternatives that cut the fat and calories.
+For example:

 - Use skim milk instead of whole milk in your mashed potatoes

-- Use fat free creamed soups in your recipes rather than the full fat versions
+- Use fat-free creamed soups in your recipes rather than the full-fat versions

-- Consider substitutes for sugar, such as unsweetened apple sauce or non-caloric sweeteners
+- Consider substitutes for sugar, such as unsweetened apple sauce or noncaloric sweeteners

 - When baking your favorite holiday treats, replace each egg with two egg whites, and substitute evaporated skim milk in place of heavy cream

 So you overindulged a bit.
 Maybe you sampled a few too many goodies.
 That doesn’t mean all is lost.
 Forgive yourself, recommit to healthy patterns and move on.
-And remember, it’s okay to allow yourself an occasional treat.
+And remember, it’s OK to allow yourself an occasional treat.